ScienceFlightPlanner/grd2stream/README.md

 ## ❓ Troubleshooting

-- **No flowline appears**: Try placing the seed point in an area with non-zero velocity values
+- **No flowline appears**: Ensure seed point was not placed in an area with undefined values
-- **Dependency installation fails**: Check internet connection and QGIS Python console for details
+- **Missing dependencies**: Allow the plugin to install required components when prompted
-- **Windows limitations**: Currently the plugin can only display what command would be executed on Windows
+- **Unexpected results**: Verify that both input rasters have the same extent, resolution, and coordinate system

 For detailed logs, check the QGIS Python console!

 ## 🔄 How It Works

 The plugin:
-1. Reads velocity data from two input rasters (X and Y components)
+1. Reads data from two input rasters (X and Y components)
 2. Uses GMT6's grd2stream utility to perform Runge-Kutta integration
-3. Traces a flowline from the seed point following the velocity field
+3. Traces streamline starting from chosen seed point
-4. Converts the results to a QGIS vector layer
+4. Converts the output to a QGIS vector layer

 ### Contributing